peyalichakraborty163-ui/numerical-methods-ode-solver/README.md

 This project implements a high-accuracy numerical solver for nonlinear differential equations using the classical **4th-order Runge-Kutta method (RK4)**.
 It also includes an **adaptive step-size variant** that automatically optimises step size to maintain a user-defined error tolerance — reducing computation time while preserving accuracy.

-Developed as part of postgraduate research in numerical methods at Gauhati University.
+Developed as part of Undergraduate research in numerical methods at Gauhati University.

 ---